 “Death and life are in the power of the tongue, and they who indulge in it shall eat the fruit of it [for death or life].”
 Proverbs 18:21

 I just posted Part 5 in the "Teach Me Words of Life" series, entitled "The Venom of the Serpent."
 This lesson is taken from Psalm 140, a passage that I have turned to many times over the years when facing accusations and slander.
 It offers a clear picture of the reality of warfare generated by the power of the tongue but also provides us with a prayer strategy for protection and victory in these battles.
-As I looked up the meaning of the words in the Hebrew that were used in this passage, I was reminded of the power of words, spoken for good or evil in a person's life.
-Evil words are compared to the bite of a serpent.
-This point really hits home when examining the power and effect of a bite from a venomous snake!
-The viper referred to in this passage is the most deadly of all poisonous creatures and its venom has the capability of causing intense pain and suffering, paralyzing its victims and results in death if one is not administered the anti-venom.
+As I looked up the Hebrew meaning of the words used in this passage, I was reminded of the power of words, spoken for good or evil in a person's life.
+Evil words are compared to the poisonous bite of a serpent.
+This point really hits home when examining the power and effects when we are bitten by a venomous snake!
+The viper referred to in this passage is the most deadly of all poisonous creatures and its venom has the capability of causing intense pain and suffering as its neurotoxins paralyze the victims.
+The end result is death if one is not administered an anti-venom.

-While it is true that the words spoken by the enemy cannot hurt us if we are under God's protection, we must not be naive to their potential effects and handle these situations casually!
+While it is true that the words spoken by the enemy cannot hurt us if we are under God's protection, we must not be naïve to their potential effects or handle these situations casually!
 Bring the hurtful words to the LORD, pour out your heart to Him and let Him bring healing and comfort!!
 Let Him give you the grace to forgive and return a blessing in the place of their cursing!